Orlando Magic Odds

 What is the Magic over/under?

 A totals bet (or over/under) is on whether the number of points scored by both teams combined will be over or under the amount listed by the oddsmakers.
-In a game where the Magic are taking on the Raptors, you might see this as the NBA totals line presented at FanDuel sports betting site or on BetMGM app Florida:
+In a game where the Magic are taking on the Toronto Raptors, you might see this as the NBA totals line at different online sports betting apps:

 As with the point spread, the number shown in brackets (-110) is the odds used to calculate your winnings based on your initial bet.